michaelbarone/cc3/docs/prd.md

 ## 10. Prompt for Design Architect (UI/UX Specification Mode)

-**(This prompt was already actioned.
-The Design Architect (Jane) session occurred, and its outputs have been integrated into the detailed User Stories within this PRD, particularly for Login, Dashboard, User Settings, and Admin Area general patterns and specific UI interactions.)**
+**(This phase was completed.
+Key UI/UX decisions from the Design Architect (Jane) session have been integrated into the detailed User Stories and relevant PRD sections like "User Interaction and Design Goals" and "Functional Requirements.")**

 **Original Prompt (for historical reference):**
 *Objective:** Elaborate on the UI/UX aspects of the product defined in this PRD for ControlCenter.